AzureAD/microsoft-authentication-library-for-js/1-Authentication/5-sign-in-express/README.md

 ## Overview

-This sample demonstrates how to sign in users into a sample Node.js & Express web app by using Microsoft Entra External ID for customers.
+This sample demonstrates how to sign users into a sample Node.js & Express web app by using Microsoft Entra External ID for customers.
 The samples utilizes the [Microsoft Authentication Library for Node](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) (MSAL Node) to simplify adding authentication to the Node.js web app.

 ## Usage